microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Matrix storage is always opaque, the `Scope` does not directly restrict how the matrix is stored, it merely denotes allowed scopes of allowed data divergence.
-A matrix with thread scope must behave as if each thread has a unique copy of the matrix, however the storage is not required to be thread local, and an implementation may coalesce identical matrices across threads.
+A matrix with thread scope must behave as if each thread has a unique copy of the matrix.
+An implementation may coalesce identical matrices across threads.

 #### Matrix Storage

 In HLSL, matrix objects are intangible objects so they do not have defined size or memory layout.
-When in use, implementations are expected to spread the storage of matrices across the thread-local storage for all threads in a SIMD unit.
-At the DXIL level we represent a matrix through a handle object.
+When in use, implementations are expected to distribute the storage of matrices across the thread-local storage for all threads in a SIMD unit.
+An implementation may also utilize caches or other memory regions as appropriate.
+At the DXIL level a matrix is represented as a handle object.

 An A matrix is a collection of per-thread vectors representing matrix rows, while a B matrix is a collection of per-thread vectors representing matrix